mkuthan/example-beam/README.md

 * Only IterableSideInput is fully reliable in practice, see comments in the example source code.
 * It kills your scalability if there are too many publications, or publisher emits too frequently.
-* Triggering and watermark handling for side inputs is a little magic.
+* I have a lot of open questions about triggering and watermark handling for side inputs.
 Please look at TODOs in the test source code.
 * When the runner releases the side input resources, that's the question?
 There are many OOM side input related questions on StackOverflow.

 ## Join in fixed window with "repeater"

-The Beam design pattern to mitigate the limitation of the identical windows length.
+The Beam design pattern to mitigate the limitation of the compatible windows length.
 For the left outer join with the distinct values on the right side, the right side of the join might be repeated to simulate longer window than left side window.

 ### Domain

-Ad events enriched by Screen event in the fixed window, screen events are repeated to simulate longer window on the right side of the join.
+Advertisement events enriched by screen event in the fixed window, screen events are repeated to simulate longer window on the right side of the join.
 Please look at source code for more details:

 * [AdEventFixedWindowWithRepeaterEnricher](src/main/scala/org/mkuthan/beam/examples/AdEventFixedWindowWithRepeaterEnricher.scala)